Feeding Schedule for a 6 Months Baby

 Continue feeding your baby until they show signs that they have had enough or are no longer opening their mouth.
 Some meals this may be 4tsp while others this may be after 1tsp.
 The important thing is to read your baby’s signs as to when they have had enough.

 Baby-led weaning is a feeding approach that allows your baby to feed themselves.
 This approach focuses on finger foods rather than spoon feeding as a way of feeding.
 The most important factor with BLW is to ensure that your baby is developmentally ready to start with finger foods.
 BLW should NOT be introduced before 6 months.
 BLW should not solely be based on age but on developmental milestones.
 Ideally, if you are offering finger foods, your baby should have good head control and be able to sit up independently.
 Ensure your baby is seated in a highchair with support through their body, as well as having a support under their feet.
-Ensuring your baby is supported will enable them to utilize their oral skills when eating rather than focussing on using their tummy muscles to keep them upright to sit.
+Ensuring your baby is supported will enable them to utilize their oral skills when eating rather than focusing on using their tummy muscles to keep them upright to sit.

 When starting, offer your baby fruits or vegetables that are of a soft squishable consistency.
 These foods should be able to be mashed with a fork with gentle pressure.
 Offering your baby pieces of food in longer finger shaped pieces will enable them to pick the food up and bring it to their mouth.
 At this age they have a raking action and will grab the food in the palm of their hand, making long fingers of food the ideal shape.
 They will not have developed the pincer grasp, so they will not be able to pick up small pieces of food.
 You can also offer quick-to-melt in the mouth solids like the Little Bellies Pick-Me Sticks or Puffs.
 They also offer your baby a new texture and sensory experience as they have a crunchy texture compared to the fruits and vegetables which are soft and squishy.